Skip to main content

 Starting these conversations early can help you and anyone who is supporting you (friends, family members) prepare for your return home.

 Most patients leave hospital by 11 a.m. on their day of discharge.
+You might be moved to a waiting area while final tests or transportation are arranged.
 If you need more time, don't worry - your care will continue until you are ready to go.

 Learn more: